 Wear your mask properly

-Make sure it covers your nose and mouth at all times avoid touching your mask unnecessarily.
+Make sure it covers your nose and mouth at all times and avoid touching your mask while you’re wearing it.

 Tips for you and your family to help cope with home isolation

 Being in home isolation can be frightening, particularly for young children.
 We’ve put together some tips for coping.